st0pcha/pyqt5-calculator/README.md

-Maybe, my calculator has a lot of bugs, sorry
+### Over need information!
+If you find bugs in my calculator issue it